Tropicaljittai/fibonacci-benchmark/README.md

 make; make time
 ```

-## Time Comparison
+## Time  Result Comparison

-In this case i use N = 40
+For the test in this case i will use N = 40

 ![TimeComplx](images/TimeComplex.png)

-it shows that the time taken for iterative N = 40 is 0.000000s and for recursive N = 40 us 1.687500s
+This picture above shows that the time needed for iterative N = 40 is 0.000000s and for recursive N = 40 is 1.687500s

-# Space Complexity
+# Space Complexity Results

-## How to run
+## How to run space complexity tests

 ```bash
 make; make space